 What Skills Should a Digital Marketing Consultant Have?

 The advantage of being an employee in a reputable company is that training is often part of the job.
-While a marketing consultant has to learn everything from scratch (and only from theoretical digital marketing books...) and defy the odds.
+While an online marketing consultant has to learn everything from scratch (and only from theoretical digital marketing books...) and defy the odds.

 At the very least they should have extensive vocational experience in the latter.
-They must also be methodologically and technical savvy on how to integrate various digital marketing tools and social media platforms, to effectively execute and monitor internet marketing efforts.
+They must also be methodologically and technical savvy on how to integrate various digital marketing tools and social media platforms, to effectively execute and monitor your efforts.